What are internal links on a website?

 What is internal linking In SEO, and how does it work?

-In my work, daily, I see way too many websites underutilize internal links.
+In my daily work, I see way too many websites underutilize internal links.
 This is a pity as internal links simply provide too much “bang for the buck.”
 But the most common reason I see people skip internal links is that they don’t even know what they are and how they work.
 Let’s change that.

 Internal linking is the SEO practice of creating a link from one page on your website to another page on your website.
-Internal links help both users and search engines as they create a hierarchy of importance for your pages, improve your website’s navigation, and provide context about your content.

 Like all HTML links on the web, users need internal links to navigate between pages.
 Similarly, search engines use internal links to understand the hierarchy of all the pages on your website.
 Additionally, all internal links are simply backlinks – and it is no secret that backlinks are still one of the most important factors for SEO.
 Naturally, pages that you link to most often are seen as a higher priority.
 As a result, they receive more link equity from Google’s algorithms.